shvets/shvets.github.io/source/blog/2014-04-19-configure_macbook.md

 brew install qt
 ```

-'Node' is used for jasmine javascript unit test and other javascript management.
+'Node' is used for jasmine javascript unit test and for various javascript tasks.
 It will install **node package manager** (npm) as well:

 ```bash